odoo/documentation/accounting/overview/main_concepts/memento.rst

 ===================

-Bank reconciliation is the matching of bank statement lines (provided by your bank) with transactions recorded internally (payments to suppliers or from customers).
+Bank reconciliation is the matching of bank statement lines (provided by your bank) with transactions recorded internally (payments to vendors or from customers).
 For each line in a bank statement, it can be:

 matched with a previously recorded payment: